iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ![Virb]({{ site.images_url }}/2014-05-14-virb-business.jpg)

 Virb ([website](http://virb.com/)) - For most users, Virb is nearly identical to Squarespace, offering its own collection of wonderful responsive templates with amazing tools for integrating photos, blog posts and social media.
-Squarespace does have the upper hand with a stable of mobile apps, but some prefer the Virb interface.
+Squarespace does have the upper hand with a stable of mobile apps, but it really comes down to what type of interface you prefer.

 ***